YusukeHosonuma/SwiftPrettyPrint/README.md

 This can't be used to the operator-based API such as `p >>>`.
 (This is a Swift language's limitation)

 ### Debug Settings
-It is recommended to move `.lldbinit` to` ~ / .lldbinit` to easier to debugging with SwiftPrettyPrint.
+It is recommended to move `.lldbinit` to `~/.lldbinit` to easier to debugging with SwiftPrettyPrint.
 This let you to use the lldb command in debug console as follows:

 ```